[coc.nvim]: UnhandledRejection: Launching server “jedi” using command jedi-language-server failed.

 endif

-Quickly Exiting Insert-Mode in Vim
+Quickly Exiting Insert Mode in Vim

 Changing from insert mode to normal mode is usually quick.
 The other direction is more cumbersome.
-You either have to reach out for the escape key, or use the Ctrl-[ (which I never got used to).
+You either have to reach for the Escape key or use Ctrl-[ (which I never got used to).

-After seeing a blog post suggesting to map jk to exit insert mode, I was inspired to create my own mapping.
-I chose kj because it’s faster to type, as typing inwards is faster than outwards (you can check for yourself by tapping with your fingers on your desk).
+After seeing a blog post suggesting mapping jk to exit insert mode, I was inspired to create my own mapping.
+I chose kj because it’s faster to type, as typing inward is faster than outward (you can check for yourself by tapping your fingers on your desk).
 To use it, add the following to your .vimrc:

 :inoremap kj <ESC>

 Now, whenever you are in insert mode, quickly typing kj will exit insert mode.
-It will introduce a short pause after typing k, but this is only a visual one, so it doesn’t actually slow you down. kj is one of the rarest bigrams in English, so you’ll almost never have to actually type it inside a text, but if you do, just wait a bit after typing k to type the j.
+It will introduce a short pause after typing k, but this is only a visual one, so it doesn’t actually slow you down. kj is one of the rarest bigrams in English, so you’ll almost never have to actually type it inside a text, but if you do, just wait a bit after typing k before typing the j.

-After writing this post, I’ve came across a Vim Wiki page listing all kinds of ways to avoid the escape key.
+After writing this post, I came across a Vim Wiki page listing all kinds of ways to avoid the Escape key.

-I’ve recently published my vimrc, take a look it might give you ideas for other neat tricks.
+I’ve recently published my vimrc; take a look – it might give you ideas for other neat tricks.

 Bye Bye OmniCppComplete, Hello Clang Complete

 For years OmniCppComplete has been the de facto standard for C++ completion in Vim.
-But as time progressed, I got more and more annoyed by it’s shortcomings.
+But as time progressed, I got more and more annoyed by its shortcomings.
 OmniCppComplete is based on tokenizing provided by ctags.
-The ctags parsing of C++ code is problematic, you can’t even run it on libstdc++ headers (you need to download modified headers).
+The ctags parsing of C++ code is problematic; you can’t even run it on libstdc++ headers (you need to download modified headers).
 You want to use an external library?
-You’ll need to run ctags seperatly on each library.
-Not to mention it’s inablity to deduce types of anything more than trivial.
-The core of the problem is that OmniCppComplete isn’t a compiler and you can’t expect something that isn’t a compiler to fully understand code.
-This what makes Visual Studio’s IntelliSense so great: it uses the Visual C++ compiler for parsing, it isn’t making wild guess at types and what is the current scope – it knows it.
+You’ll need to run ctags separately on each library.
+Not to mention its inability to deduce types of anything more than trivial code.
+The core of the problem is that OmniCppComplete isn’t a compiler, and you can’t expect something that isn’t a compiler to fully understand code.
+This is what makes Visual Studio’s IntelliSense so great: it uses the Visual C++ compiler for parsing.
+It isn’t making wild guesses at types or what the current scope is – it knows it.

 Continue reading Bye Bye OmniCppComplete, Hello Clang Complete

-Vim Syntax Highlighting For Google Gadgets
+Vim Syntax Highlighting for Google Gadgets

-Continue reading Vim Syntax Highlighting For Google Gadgets
+Continue reading Vim Syntax Highlighting for Google Gadgets

 Setting Up OmniComplete (Autocompletion) for wxWidgets in Vim